 - Sprinkle spices and herbs.

-- Roast until charred and soft.
+- Roast until charred, soft, and tender.

 - Herbs: I used thyme and oregano but innovate with what you have at home.
 Sage goes very well and also rosemary if used sparingly.